cerner/cerner.github.io/README.md

 This project contain two branches:

 * `source`: This contains the source code of the site.
 This is the only branch you should modify.
-* `master`: This is generated from the source branch and is what is deployed to http://engineering.cerner.com.
+* `main`: This is generated from the source branch and is what is deployed to http://engineering.cerner.com.
 This should never be modified manually.

 ## Setup